 The solution is to add quick view buttons to the product tables.
 You can do this by installing WooCommerce Product Table's sister plugin, WooCommerce Quick View Pro.
 Naturally, it has full compatibility with the Product Table plugin.
 Customers can use these buttons to view additional information about a product in a quick view lightbox, without being taken away from the shopping page.

-Step 3: add one-page checkout to WooCommerce
+Step 3: Add one-page checkout to WooCommerce

 Next, you need to add one-page checkout to your product table page.
-Follow the instructions for whichever type of one-page checkout you've decided to use.

 - Install the WooCommerce One Page Checkout add-on.